avinashbanswada/android-team/guidelines-new-onboard-resource.md

-# Some guide lines to go through by a newly on boarded android resource before gets into action :)
+# Guide lines to a newly on-boarded android resource.
 This document provides basic guide lines to the newly on boarded android resource which helps him in getting the things ready for journey of development @ OC Tanner.
-######After going through this document one should be able to do the below:
+###### After going through this document one should be able to do the below:
-    -> Should have the setup ready on his system.
+* Should have the setup ready on his system.
-    -> Should have access to all required apps.
+* Should have access to all required apps.
-    -> Should be ready to start development.
+* Should be ready to start development.

 ## Environment Setup
     Android Studio